Paweł Żak: „A Close Acquaintance”

 "How am I to get in?" asked Alice again, in a louder tone.

 "Are you to get in at all?" said the Footman.
-That's the first question, you know."
+That's the first question,

 It was, no doubt: only Alice did not like to be said so.